Mental Illness during the Pandemic: Survey on COVID-19 and Mental Health (SCMH) cycles 1, 2 & 3:

 *A frontline worker was defined as "an individual who has the potential to come in direct contact with COVID-19 by assisting those who have been diagnosed with the virus".
 Examples provided were "police officers, firefighters, paramedics, nurses or doctors."

 Table 3.
-Proportion (%) reporting daily heavy alcohol drinking and cannabis use, by GAD and/or MDD, Canada (September–December 2020)
+Proportion (%) of people reporting frequent and increased alcohol and cannabis use, by status of GAD and/or MDD screening, Canada (September-December 2020)

-Alcohol use since the beginning of the pandemic Increase 26.8 12.9
+Increase in alcohol use since the beginning of the pandemic 26.8 12.9

-Heavy alcohol drinking* Daily or almost daily 3.4 1.2
+Daily or almost daily heavy drinking* 3.4 1.2

-Cannabis use since the beginning of the pandemic Increase 14.6 3.3
+Increase in cannabis use since the beginning of the pandemic 14.6 3.3

 * Heavy drinking is defined as 4+ alcoholic drinks for women and 5+ alcoholic drinks for men in one sitting.